A broken collarbone, or fractured clavicle, is a common injury. It usually happens after a fall or a blow to the shoulder.

 Go back to the A&E department if you notice any weakness developing in your arm or hand, or the pain suddenly gets worse.

 In adults, it usually takes about 6-8 weeks for a broken collarbone to heal, although it can take longer.
 In children, it usually takes about 3-6 weeks to heal.

 However, it will take at least the same period again to restore full strength to your shoulder.

-While the fracture heals, a lump may develop along the collarbone.
-This is normal and often improves over the following months.
+While the fracture heals, a lump may develop along your collarbone.
+This is normal, and often improves over the following months.

 You may find the following advice helpful while recovering from a broken collarbone:

 It's important to let your arm hang freely.
 Don't rest your arm and elbow on chairs, tables, pillows or inside the sleeves of clothes until your collarbone has healed.